Fraud Blocker Standard window sizes in the UK | Timber, aluminium and uPVC

 As a homeowner, it may be difficult to understand the importance of window sizes.
 Surely they all come in standard sizes?
 Well, it’s not always that simple.

 If you’re looking for replacement windows, then knowing the size of your windows will help simplify the process of choosing the right ones for your home.
-You may already have one of the sizes listed below, but conversely, you may also have an unusual measurement and need windows made to measure.
+You may already have one of the sizes listed below, but conversely, you may also have unusual window dimensions and need windows made to measure.

 This may all seem quite daunting and confusing, but the experience and know-how of your installers should help you throughout the process.